Atinoda/text-generation-webui-docker/README.md

 This is the recommended deployment method (it is the easiest and quickest way to manage folders and settings through updates and reinstalls).
 The recommended variant is `default` (it is the full version of the standard application with all default bundled extensions installed, set up for Nvidia GPU accelerated inference).

 ### Select variant
-Each variant has the 'extras' included in `default` but has some changes made as described in the table.
 Tagged release versions are published on a regular basis - check [hub.docker.com/r/atinoda/text-generation-webui](https://hub.docker.com/r/atinoda/text-generation-webui) for available tags.
 Pulling an untagged variant will pull the latest stable release.
 Unstable, latest versions are available via nightly builds.

 Choose the desired variant by setting the image `:tag` in `docker-compose.yml` using the pattern `{VARIANT}-{PLATFORM}`, or `{VARIANT}-{PLATFORM}-{VERSION}` to specify a specific release.